danbev/learning-ai/notes/llama.cpp/llama-vocab-notes.md

     size_t n;
 };
 ```
-So a symbol entry has the index to the previous utf8 charater, and the next
+So a symbol entry has the index to the previous utf8 character, and the next
 utf8 character in the string.
 It also has a char* to the current utf8
 character and the size of the utf8 character.
 The `prev` and `next`
 allow this struct to act like a doubly linked list.

-When tokenizing, especially with subword tokenization algorithms, you often need to merge adjacent symbols.
-With prev and next indices, you can easily merge symbols by updating these indices without moving data in memory.
+When tokenizing, especially with subword tokenization algorithms, you often need
+to merge adjacent symbols.
+With prev and next indices, you can easily merge
+symbols by updating these indices without moving data in memory.
 It allows for processing symbols in a non-contiguous manner.
-You can "remove" a symbol from the sequence by adjusting the prev and next pointers of its neighbors, without physically removing it from the array.
+You can "remove" a
+symbol from the sequence by adjusting the prev and next pointers of its
+neighbors, without physically removing it from the array.
-If you need to remove a symbol during processing, you can do so by updating the prev and next indices of adjacent symbols, rather than shifting all subsequent elements in an array.
+If you need to remove a symbol during processing, you can do so by updating the
+prev and next indices of adjacent symbols, rather than shifting all subsequent
+elements in an array.

+Take the string "hello" as an example:
 ```
 Index: 0    1    2    3    4
 Char:  H    e    l    l    o